 The 2013 Volkswagen Passat comes standard with Bluetooth, an auxiliary audio input and Volkswagen’s Intelligent Crash Response System.
 In an accident, the system automatically shuts off the fuel supply, unlocks the doors and turns the hazard lights on.
-The Passat can be equipped with features like a sunroof, navigation, rearview camera, dual-zone climate control, satellite radio, touch-screen display, a Fender premium audio system with subwoofer and iPod integration, leather-wrapped steering wheel and shift knob, remote start and push-button start.
+The Passat can be equipped with features like a sunroof, navigation, a rearview camera, dual-zone climate control, satellite radio, a touch-screen display, a Fender premium audio system with a subwoofer and iPod integration, a leather-wrapped steering wheel and shift knob, remote start and push-button start.

 - "All Passats we've driven have had the available navigation system.
 This system uses a combination of buttons and touchscreen controls, and it also absorbs many of the audio system's functions.
 Most users will need to acclimate to it, and in one test car, the system was slow to react to inputs." -- Consumer Guide